Spectroscopic failures in photometric redshift calibration: cosmological biases and survey requirements: Basics of low-resolution spectroscopy

 The two main emission lines used in optical spectroscopy are the [OII] (singly-ionized oxygen) line at $3727 {\rm \AA}$ and the $H\alpha$ (first transition in the Balmer series) line at $6563 {\rm \AA}$.
 The main absorption feature is the $4000 {\rm \AA}$ break, caused by a confluence of absorption lines, particularly the H and K Calcium lines.
 In high-resolution spectroscopy, [OII] is the most important line because it is actually a doublet -- a pair of closely spaced lines.
 High-resolution observations - e.g.\ with DEEP2 \citep{new12}, or SDSS \citep{yor00} - can distinguish the doublet and hence confidently identify [OII].
-Low-resolution observations - e.g.\ as in the VVDS survey \citep{lef05}, which is the case we are simulating, rely on more than one feature.
+Low-resolution observations - e.g.\ as in the VVDS \citep{lef05} and zCOSMOS surveys \citep{lil07}, rely on more than one feature.
 The limited spectral range of the instrument sets the regions of redshift space where one can confidently identify spectral features.
 In the case of VVDS, for example, there are roughly 5 different redshift regions: \begin{itemize} \item $z<0.4$: The $H\alpha$ can be detected, but [OII] cannot.
 There is risk of confusing $H\alpha$ of a $z<0.4$ galaxy for [OII] emission of a galaxy at $z>0.8$.
-Fortunately, these galaxies are mostly brighter and thus the $H\alpha$ line combined with less prominent spectral features is often sufficient to estimate a redshift. \item $0.4<z<0.6$: Neither [OII] nor $H\alpha$ can be detected.
-Redshifts have to be estimated based on [OIII] and $H\beta$ lines. \item $0.6<z<0.9$: [OII] and other important lines ([OIII] - $5007 {\rm \AA}$, $H\beta$ - $4861 {\rm \AA}$) are detectable, but get progressively fainter towards higher redshift (due to increasing atmospheric noise and instrumental sensitivity). \item $0.9<z<1.5$: [OIII] and $H\beta$ are out of the instrument range, but [OII] is still detectable. \item $z>1.5$ (the redshift desert): Only minor features in the spectra are available.
+Fortunately, these galaxies are mostly brighter and thus the $H\alpha$ line combined with less prominent spectral features is often sufficient to estimate a redshift.
+Similarly, for early type galaxies, the $4000 {\rm \AA}$ break cannot be detected, and one relies on smaller absorption features.

+\item $0.4<z<0.6$: Neither [OII] nor $H\alpha$ can be detected.
+Redshifts have to be estimated based on [OIII] and $H\beta$ lines. \item $0.6<z<0.9$: [OII] and other important lines ([OIII] - $5007 {\rm \AA}$, $H\beta$ - $4861 {\rm \AA}$) are detectable, but get progressively fainter towards higher redshift (due to increasing atmospheric noise and instrumental sensitivity). \item $0.9<z<1.5$: [OIII] and $H\beta$ are out of the instrument range, but [OII] and the $4000 {\rm \AA}$ break are still detectable. \item $z>1.5$ (the redshift desert): Only minor features in the spectra are available.
 Visual inspection to reduce incompleteness is essential in this range.
 Potential for wrong redshifts is increased because atmospheric emission lines can be mistakenly identified by the algorithm as real lines. \end{itemize}